Aman-Sam/Aman-Tech-Writing-Projects/demo.md

 This is the second line!

-This is the third, from the master.
+This is the third, from the main.

 This is the final fourth line.
 This is it.